 If you want to be closer, be aware that every pickpocket and panhandler is just waiting for tourists to be so impressed with the Eiffel tower that they forget to hide their wallets!

 If you explore the 7th arrondissement (including the rue Cler area that Rick Steves has made so popular) you can see the Eiffel Tower peeking around corners and down side streets.
-I love going down rue Cler towards the river, then east on rue Dominque.
+I love going down rue Cler towards the river, then east on rue St. Dominque.
 Stop at LIBERTE for a coffee and a pastry.
 A few blocks down you can turn around and see the Eiffel Tower at the end of the street behind you.

 My favorite way to see the Eiffel Tower is on the Vedettes du Pont Neuf.